erkghlerngm44/aniffinity/docs/handling_exceptions/index.rst

 What to do if MALRateLimitExceededError gets raised
 ---------------------------------------------------

-:class:`.exceptions.MALRateLimitExceededError` rarely gets raised if you abide by the rate limit of one request every two seconds.
+:exc:`.exceptions.MALRateLimitExceededError` rarely gets raised if you abide by the rate limit of one request every two seconds.
 If it does get raised, the following should happen: